FW BOOK CLUB

 - Join the discussion in the private Future Women Member-Only Facebook Group.

-- Follow Future Women on social media and share your reads using the #fwbookclub hashtag.
+- Share your reads using the #fwbookclub hashtag.

-- Mark your diary with the upcoming member-led Book Club meet-ups being held in your city.
+- Mark your diary with upcoming virtual Book Club meetings.

 Find yourself short of time but still want to read with us?
 Purchase the Future Women Book Club pack from Bibliophiles and relax as you receive each title right when you need it.
-Take advantage of the discount for members and receive all six books, including postage, for $200.
+Take advantage of the discount for members and receive all seven books, including postage, for $235.

 “I am a being comprised of letters, a character created by sentences, a figment of imagination formed through fiction.”